jeremyckahn/chitchatter/README.md

 #### Peers won't connect

 This could happen for a variety of reasons.
-The most likely of which is that one or more peers cannot connect directly and must use the configured STUN/TURN relay as a fallback.
+The most likely of which is that one or more peers cannot connect directly and must use the configured TURN relay as a fallback.
 The standard relay is free and does not guarantee any level of service, so it may simply be unavailable for some time (or just not work at all for some users).
 There's not much to do other than wait until it becomes available again, or possibly try from another device or location.

 ##### Issues specific to browsers with ad blocking extensions